kngeno/stdm-configurations/README.md

 1. A running version of STDM v1.7.4 or higher.
 The following is the [Installation Guide](https://github.com/gltn/stdm)

-	- On Windows, select the appropriate **[Bundled STDM Installer](https://www.stdm.gltn.net/docs/1_7/#t=usingbundledstdminstaller.htm)** and follow this Installation Guide https://www.stdm.gltn.net/docs/1_7/#t=usingbundledstdminstaller.htm.
+	- On Windows, select the appropriate **[Bundled STDM Installer](https://www.stdm.gltn.net/docs/1_7/#t=usingbundledstdminstaller.htm)** and follow this installation guide [Using Bundled STDM Installer]( https://www.stdm.gltn.net/docs/1_7/#t=usingbundledstdminstaller.htm).

-	- On Ubuntu, use the following Installation Guide https://www.stdm.gltn.net/docs/1_7/#t=installingfromgltnpluginreposito.htm
+	- On Ubuntu, use the following installation guide [Installing from GLTN Plugin Repository](https://www.stdm.gltn.net/docs/1_7/#t=installingfromgltnpluginreposito.htm)

 	- **Note:** During the setup, keep in the directory path of the **STDM (.stdm)**.